 3 (Defined) Documented, predictable, evaluated occasionally, understood.

-4 (Measured) Well‐managed, formal, often automated and evaluated frequently.
+4 (Measured) Well‐managed, formal, often automated, evaluated frequently.

-5 (Optimized) Continuous and effective, integrated, proactive, and usually automated.
+5 (Optimized) Continuous and effective, integrated, proactive, usually automated.

 6. User Security Awareness

-Endpoints are a massive security vulnerability because they're used by employees.
+Endpoints represent a significant security vulnerability because they are utilized by employees.
 A decision to click on a malicious link, upload a file to Dropbox, or allow a "friend" to use your device can expose your organization in seconds.
-Some of the greatest user-originated endpoint security risks include data leakage, accidental vulnerability exploits, and lost devices.
+Some of the most significant user-originated endpoint security risks include data leakage, accidental vulnerability exploits, and lost devices.

-Bridging the gap between awareness and positive security behaviors in employees may require organizations to conduct hands-on training on how to accept security updates, avoid risky wireless networks, and prevent dangerous app content.
+Bridging the gap between awareness and positive security behaviors in employees may require organizations to conduct hands-on training on accepting security updates, avoiding risky wireless networks, and preventing dangerous app content.
 It should also encompass updates to acceptable use policies to clearly address behavioral expectations for mobile users.

 7. Mobile Threat Management